-- d) Since 2003, Single Family Program Staff has taught a three hour, Department of Business and Professional Regulation (DBPR) approved continuing education ("CE") course for Realtors which is coordinated through local Realtor boards throughout the state.
-We have recently received our recertification of the class from DBPR, which is required every three years.
-We just conducted a class in Broward County and have an upcoming class in Merritt Island in Brevard County.
-Realtors attend these classes to receive a general 3 hour CE credit while learning about our First Time Homebuyer Program, our recently launched Mortgage Credit Certificate Program, and other affordable housing programs available to their potential homebuyers. - e) Our program has experienced a reduction in participating lenders as a result of industry consolidation and attrition that began with the financial meltdown in 2008.
+- d) Since 2003, Single Family Program Staff has taught a three hour, Department of Business and Professional Regulation (DBPR) approved, continuing education ("CE") course for Realtors which is coordinated through local Realtor boards throughout the state.
+We have received our recertification of the class from DBPR, which is required every three years.
+We recently conducted a class in Merritt Island in Brevard County which was well attended.
+Realtors who attend these classes receive a general 3 hour CE credit while learning about our First Time Homebuyer Program, our Mortgage Credit Certificate Program, and other affordable housing programs available to their potential homebuyers. - e) Our program has experienced a reduction in participating lenders as a result of industry consolidation and attrition that began with the financial meltdown in 2008.
 As a result, we have recently begun to accept new applications from potential lending partners at any time during the year rather than one time a year as had been our previous policy.
 This change created a need to have the ability to quickly and efficiently train new lenders.
-In response to this need, US Bank launched our long anticipated online lender training platform in mid- June.
+In response to this need, US Bank launched our long anticipated online lender training platform in mid-June.
 The lender training can be accessed by the staff of newly approved lenders as well as any new staff added by our existing participating lenders 24/7 and will greatly accelerate and improve our training efforts. - f) Florida Housing continues to sponsor a toll-free telephone line (800-814-HOME), for first time homebuyers to call for information about our program.
-For the month of July, we received 479 total calls of which 200 were transferred to the Single Family Staff.
+For the months of August and September, we received 798 total calls of which 304 were transferred to the Single Family Staff.
 The remaining callers that were not transferred to the Single Family Staff were able to receive information by accessing our First Time Homebuyer Wizard tool, which is located on our website.
-We continue to closely monitor these calls to evaluate the best way to efficiently handle the call volume in the long term. - g) At the January 27, 2012 meeting, the Board approved the renewal of the Mortgage Credit Certificate (MCC) Program.
+We continue to closely monitor these calls to evaluate the best way to efficiently handle the call volume in the long term. - At the January 27, 2012 meeting, the Board approved the renewal of the g) Mortgage Credit Certificate (MCC) Program.
 This program provides qualifying first time homebuyers an ongoing annual tax credit that reduces the amount of taxes owed.
 This increases disposable income and provides the homeowner more money towards their mortgage payment.
 MCC's are offered through approved participating lenders and are issued in connection with the lender's inhouse fixed rate mortgage product.
 We anticipate that MCC's will assist borrowers with higher incomes than those who currently use the FTHB Program.
 The Program was officially launched on June 1, 2012.
-The first 90 days have been centered on recruiting and training participating lenders.
-To date we have approved 14 lenders who have each paid a \$750 participation fee to Florida Housing.
-We are encouraging our current group of approved FTHB participating lenders to also offer this affordable housing program to their eligible borrowers. - B. Single Family Bonds Information (Exhibit A)
+The first 90 days were centered on recruiting and training participating lenders.
+To date we have approved 16 lenders who have each paid a \$750 participation fee to Florida Housing.
+We are encouraging our current group of approved FTHB participating lenders to also offer this affordable housing program to their eligible borrowers.
+We have just issued our first two MCC's to qualified first time homebuyers and have an additional four in the pipeline.
+We charge a \$500 issuance fee for each MCC.
+This can be paid for by the buyer, seller, or anyone else that chooses to pay the fee. - B. Single Family Bonds Information (Exhibit A)